 Q: How can someone independently verify American Savings Life’s financial strength?

 A: There are two ways one can independently verify American Savings Life's financial strength:

 Available upon request is an annual “Independent Comparative Report” prepared by Standard Analytical

 Services, Inc. This report compares ASL’s key financial ratios with the 25

 largest life insurance companies.
-A couple key ratios included in this report are:
+A few key ratios included in the 2018 report are:

 - Solvency (Assets for each $100 of liabilities)

 - Average of 25 largest life insurance companies = $106.19